lavaeater/turbo-rocket-ultra/README.md

 - [ ] Smarta vektorer (eller nåt) - byt utspridd vektormattekod mot små, lokala, scengrafer.
 - [ ] Vehicles would be cool
 - [ ] Build Towers
+- [ ] Gibs and Body Parts II - blood trails and audio
+- [x] Gibs and body parts
 - [x] Reloading 2 (shot-by-shot for shotguns)
 - [x] Multi-body-bodies for players and enemies (one for collision in game, one for hit detection for damage)
 - [x] Player Death 2